dev-ali-mansour/IWeather/README.md

 * [Timber](https://github.com/JakeWharton/timber) - It helps in logging while debugging your app. and all logging code will not be embedded in the released APK.
 * [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) - It is arguably the most used Dependency Injection, or DI, framework for Android.
 Many Android projects use Dagger to simplify building and providing dependencies across the app.
 It gives you the ability to create specific scopes, modules, and components, where each forms a piece of a puzzle: The dependency graph.
 * [Clean Architecture](https://www.raywenderlich.com/3595916-clean-architecture-tutorial-for-android-getting-started) - Applying Clean Architecture and Solid Principles to build a robust, maintainable, and testable application.
+* [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) - This library makes it easy to test that your app Does The Right Thing when it makes HTTP and HTTPS calls.
+It lets you specify which responses to return and then verify that requests were made as expected.
+* [Google Truth](https://truth.dev) - Truth makes your test assertions and failure messages more readable.
+Similar to AssertJ, it natively supports many JDK and Guava types, and it is extensible to others.

 ## License
 Please review the following [license agreement](https://bumptech.github.io/glide/dev/open-source-licenses.html)